Sparse Scheduled Diffusion Guidance for Inverse Problems: Sampling Schedule

+\paragraph{Linear Schedule:} $w_i = i + 1$.
+Because $i$ increases with noise level, the gaps grow toward the high-noise end near $\tk{*}$ and shrink toward the low-noise end.
+This makes guidance points denser later in the reverse trajectory.

 \paragraph{Polynomial Schedule:} $w_i = (i+1)^p$ with power $p > 1$.
 Similar to linear but with adjustable aggressiveness controlled by power $p$.
-Higher values of $p$ create more dramatic concentration toward later iterations.
+Higher values of $p$ make the high-noise gaps larger and concentrate guidance more strongly toward lower-noise timesteps.
 Common choices include $p = 2$ (quadratic growth, moderate concentration) or $p = 3$ (cubic growth, aggressive concentration).
-We find out this schedule works best for \texttt{FFHQ LDM}.
+We find that this schedule works best for \texttt{FFHQ LDM}.